amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 ![_config.yml]({{ site.baseurl }}/images/2017-11-20-residuals1.png)

 &emsp;&emsp;It is clear that there are several outliers from the model.
-This could easily be as a result of a poor model which is known to be the case since the features were not filtered properly.
+This could easily be as a result of a poor model which is known to be the case since the features were not assessed properly.
 Refocusing again on the pipeline, proceed to create some filters to remove the outliers so that when we come back, this would already be automated.

 ![_config.yml]({{ site.baseurl }}/images/2017-11-20-actualvsfittedvalues2.png)